John Zacherle: Move to New York

 The purchase of WCAU by CBS in 1958 prompted Zacherle to leave Philadelphia for WABC-TV in New York, where the station added a "y" to the end of his name in the credits.
-He continued the format of the Shock Theater, after March 1959 titled Zacherley at Large, with "Roland" becoming "Zacherley" and his wife "My Dear" becoming "Isobel".
-He also began appearing in motion pictures, including Key to Murder alongside several of his former Action in the Afternoon colleagues.
-A regular feature of his shows continued to be his parodic interjection of himself into old horror films.
-He would run the movie and have "conversations" with the monster characters.
-He kept his "wife" in a coffin on stage.
-His co-star "Gasport" was in a burlap sack hanging from a rope, occasionally emitting moans.
-The on-air conversation consisted of Zacherle repeating the moans he heard from the sack.

-In a 1960 promotional stunt for his move to WOR-TV, Zacherley—by then, a Baby Boomer idol—staged a presidential campaign.
-His "platform" recording can be found on the album Spook Along with Zacherley, which originally included a Zacherley for President book and poster set which is highly collectible today.
-Also, in 1960, he was a guest on CBS-TV's What's My Line, on the October 30 broadcast, as the final guest.
-(Two of the panelists had to disqualify themselves, as they knew his identity.)

 In 1963, he hosted animated cartoons, as well as Chiller Theatre on WPIX-TV.

 In 1965, he hosted a teenage dance show for three years at WNJU-TV in Newark called Disc-O-Teen, hosting the show in full costume and using the teenage show participants in his skits.

 In December 1968, Zacherle moved to radio as the morning host for progressive rock WNEW-FM.
-In the summer of 1969, he became the station night broadcaster (10 PM–2 AM); in June 1971, he switched his show to WPLJ-FM, where he stayed for ten years.
+In the summer of 1969, he became the station night broadcaster (10 pm–2 AM); in June 1971, he switched his show to WPLJ-FM, where he stayed for ten years.

-On February 14, 1970 he appeared at Fillmore East music hall in New York City to introduce the Grateful Dead; his introduction can be heard on the album Dick's Picks Volume 4.
+On February 14, 1970, he appeared at Fillmore East music hall in New York City to introduce the Grateful Dead; his introduction can be heard on the album Dick's Picks Volume 4.